 The first two phases consist of 127 multifamily units on 6.5 acres of the site (density of 19.5 units per acre), with a mix of one-, two-, and three-bedroom units serving extremely low-, very low-, and low-income families.
 Buildings will be in the style of two- and three-story townhomes and site amenities will include a lawn and open play area and soccer field.
-Development of the first two phases is expected to be simultaneous, with construction starting in 2026 and finishing within a year.
+Development of the first two phases is expected to be simultaneous, with construction starting in 2026 and finishing within two years.

 The remaining 11.5 acres (including 0.5 acre of shared public access road), on the northern part of the 18-acre parcel are planned for 46 lower-income single-family units (density of four units per acre), to be developed by the Fresno County Housing Authority in conjunction with Self-Help Enterprises.
+Affordability for both phases will be secured by one or more funding sources, including tax credit funds, USDA, the Joe Cerna Farmworker Housing Grant program, HOME, or PLHA.